asyncapi/glee/examples/flight-management/README.md

 This project consists of three parts: backend, board, and admin front-end.
 ## Backend
-the backend is developed with glee and uses a json server to store data. if you want to add more flights you can add them to the `db.json` file in ./backend folder.
+The backend is developed with Glee and uses a JSON server to store data.
+If you want to add more flights you can add them to the `db.json` file in `backend` folder.

 ## Board
 this will show a list of flights for an specific airport. see the flights for an specific airport by using this url format `http://localhost:{PORT}/{AIRPORT_CODE}`.